 solution.
 Making sure ethical individualism helps good individuals

-and hinders evil individuals is a better solution.
+and hinders others is a better solution.
 Of course, figuring

 out who is getting screwed and who is doing the screwing is

 beyond the coverage of this book, perhaps because those subjects

 “People question the authority not just of tyrants and high priests,

 but of democratically elected officials, scientists, and teachers.”

 and college degrees are no guarantee of wisdom.